WinstarNZ/yourqs_dev_manual/readme.md

 ## 1.3.
 File Structure

-### Top-level directory structure of our QS Collector
+### 1.3.1 Top-level directory structure of our QS Collector

     .
-    ├── bin                   # bin/ folder contains `www` which holds the server file to run `app.js` ├── config                # config/ folder should contain database configuration(config.json).
+    ├── bin/                   # bin/ folder contains `www` which holds the server file to run `app.js` ├── config/                # config/ folder should contain database configuration(config.json).
-    ├── controllers           # managing the data of the application that comes from `views` to `models` and vice versa.
+    ├── controllers/           # managing the data of the application that comes from `views` to `models` and vice versa.
-    ├── handlers              # used for handling node modules and plugins that can be reused on other JS files ├── migrations            # contain `sequelize` scripts for database schema ├── models                # contain models we define in `sequelize` - ├── public                # contain static files such as image/js/sass(css)/plugins ├── routes                # contain index.js where it contains different routes for your `contollers` ├── seeders               # contain scripts for generating initial data for our application ├── views                 # contain your .pug(html) files / Front End .env.sample               # should be duplicated as `.env` and fill your environment variables/credentials .gitignore                # contains ignored files in git app.js                    # This is we invoke and initialize our `express` app / node modules and run it.
+    ├── handlers/              # used for handling node modules and plugins that can be reused on other JS files ├── migrations/            # contain `sequelize` scripts for database schema ├── models/                # contain models we define in `sequelize` - ├── public/                # contain static files such as image/js/sass(css)/plugins ├── routes/                # contain index.js where it contains different routes for your `contollers` ├── seeders/               # contain scripts for generating initial data for our application ├── views/                 # contain your .pug(html) files / Front End .env.sample               # should be duplicated as `.env` and fill your environment variables/credentials .gitignore                # contains ignored files in git app.js                    # This is we invoke and initialize our `express` app / node modules and run it.